 Employees must notify the clients they advise in advance if they recommend a private placement to a client they are considering for themselves or that they already own.
 Our employees must also notify their clients in advance if they decide to withdraw from a private investment that they have recommended that is also held by their clients.
-Our Chief Investment Officers who oversee discretionary portfolios may, with notice to clients, invest in privately offered commitment-based drawdown vehicles also held within the accounts they manage.

 The Firm does not conduct proprietary trading for its own accounts and generally does not invest in the same securities that are recommended to clients, however, the Firm's assets may be held in U.S. Treasuries, U.S. Treasury funds, or money market funds.
-We also make de minimis investments in our SIFs to satisfy requirements of an investment vehicle's legal or tax structure and may commit its own capital and invest alongside a client depending on the nature of the client and the investment mandate (refer to Item 5 for more information).
+We also make de minimis investments in our SIFs to satisfy requirements of an investment vehicle's legal or tax structure And may commit its own capital and invest alongside a client depending on the nature of the client and the investment mandate (refer to Item 5 for more information).